Request a Demo Search

 What you need to know about volunteer management software

-Keeping volunteer information organized throughout every step of the management process is no simple task.
+Keeping volunteer information organized throughout the volunteer lifecycle is no simple task.
 Software solutions can simplify the process, giving you access to all the tools you need to manage volunteers in one convenient place.
 Let’s explore the ins and outs of volunteer management software and what it can do for your nonprofit.

 What is volunteer management software?

 Volunteer management software offers tools and features specifically designed to help increase the administrative efficiency of managing volunteer programs and events.
-A comprehensive volunteer management system should provide volunteer coordinators and managers with tools to recruit, screen, schedule, manage, and communicate with volunteer workforces through a single system.
+A comprehensive volunteer management system provides volunteer coordinators and managers with tools to recruit, screen, schedule, manage, and communicate with volunteer workforces through a single system.

-Volunteer management software should also provide volunteers with a smooth user experience during the sign-up and scheduling process, as well as communication tools that allow them to contact their volunteer manager.
-A volunteer management system’s role is to eliminate any miscommunication and no-shows, reduce administrative time, and increase volunteer retention.
+Volunteer management software should also provide volunteers with a smooth user experience during the sign-up and scheduling process and communication tools that allow them to contact their volunteer manager.
+A volunteer management system eliminates miscommunication and no-shows, reduces administrative time, and increases volunteer retention.

 • The ability to customize your recruitment, scheduling, and administrative settings to your program’s needs